sapozhnikovv/OnTran.EF.SCU/README.md

 Minimal, Effective, multi-target EF Core extension for run short-lived contexts on the same connection and transaction when micro-ORM cannot be used.
 Short-lived contexts will be used as the SQL formatter, without storing all inserted objects in the application memory due to the short lifetime of the scoped context.

-The main purpose of this extension if Memory Management.
+The main purpose of this extension is Memory Management.
 By using short-lived contexts, inserted entities can be garbage collected, preventing memory leaks.

 ## DI-Friendly Integration
 Services resolved from the dependency injection scope within the functor automatically use the shared main transaction and connection, without any code changes.